egatjens/steroids-videoplayer/README.md

 # Android Video Player Plugin for Appgyver Steroids #

-Adapt [macdonst VideoPlayer Plugin] (https://github.com/macdonst/VideoPlayer) to work on an Android Appgyver Steroids Application.
+Adapt [macdonst VideoPlayer Plugin] (https://github.com/macdonst/VideoPlayer) to work on Android Appgyver Steroids Application.

 The video player allows you to display videos from your Steroids application.